CoffeeCecil/ProjectEulerSolutionsGolang/readme.md

 Golang built in test suite.
 I'm also including an exectutable that prints out the a verified answer for the project.

- ##Compiling binaries

- I'm compiling binaries in the Pn/bin folder with the command go build ../src/target_folder to get target_folder.exe.
-Paths are relative to the folder you'll find this readme in.